-Answer: As far as turnaround time, the two most common options are one business day and 2-3 business days.
+Answer: As far as turnaround time, the two most common options are one business day and two business days.
 You can select the turnaround time when you make a submission.
 As far as creating a CaptionSync account, it only take a few minutes.
 If approval is required from your campus administrator that may add a short delay, but usually it’s very quick.
 Here is the link to create a CaptionSync account.

 Question: What advice would you give to people who are presenting, such as faculty or instructors to make the captioning progress yield the best possible results?

 Answer: When we’re presenting we all have a tendency to go through the material rapidly.
 So it’s good to pace yourself, and make sure you’re delivering all the information that you want to convey and that there are adequate pauses to absorb the information, especially for those who are trying to read at the same time.
 Also, many presenters, even though they don’t create a full transcript they may create speaker notes.
 Believe it or not, those notes can be extremely valuable to a transcriber.
 Even though they don’t seem to have that much information in them to the reader, the transcriber can pick up a lot of clues from those notes.
 So submit those notes when you submit your content for captioning, whether for live or offline captioning.

 Question: What can you do to mitigate challenges with speaker accents?